jimididit/tiktok-autoblocker/README.md

 A plain element click does not open that menu.
 TikTok draws it from the button's React handler, and the extension reaches that handler through `page-world.js`.
 The script waits until the live Actions button is hydrated, which matters on large profiles that replace the first button they paint.

-If TikTok changes those controls, open **Page selectors** in the extension popup or the userscript card, pick the new element, and save.
+If TikTok changes those controls, open **Page selectors** in the extension popup or the userscript card. **Blocking a profile** is the Actions, Block, and Confirm controls. **Blocked accounts page** is the username element on `tiktok.com/setting/block-list` (`h3[data-e2e="block-user-username"]`).
+Pick the new element and save.
 Empty fields keep the built-in selectors.
 Profile links are always opened as `https://www.tiktok.com/@username`, including lists that omit the `@`.

 ### Private Account Detection